Initial State

 Use the Spacecraft Parameters and Fuel Tank tabs to manually define the Spacecraft Configuration.

-Use the User Variables tab to set initial values for user variables that have been defined for the mission.
+Click the User Variables tab to set initial values for user variables that you want to define for the mission.